 With this fund, AT aims to:

-- support initiatives that showcase new cycleways to local people
+- support initiatives that showcase cycleways and shared paths to local people.

 - empower groups to champion cycling within their community.

-- the development of relevant targeted community-specific information and resources.
+- or the development of community focused cycling information and resources.

 For the full overview of the grant, including purpose, scope and eligibility, please refer to the Grant Policy.

-If you have any questions, please contact Shelley.
+If you have any questions, please contact the Cycling Events team.